 Many individuals have invested in the future of the Society and the geoscience community through meaningful commitments to the GSA Foundation.
-The Foundation honors those who have included GSAF in their estate plans through bequests, retirement plan designations, charitable trusts, or other deferred gift arrangements.
-The Pardee Legacy Circle gratefully acknowledges the foresight and dedication demonstrated by this group.
+The Foundation honors those who have included GSAF in their estate plans through bequests, retirement plan designations, charitable trusts, or other deferred gift arrangements with the Pardee Legacy Circle, gratefully acknowledging the foresight and dedication demonstrated by these thoughtful donors to the GSA.

 An Invitation to Join the Pardee Legacy Circle

 If you would like to include the Geological Society of America Foundation in your estate plans, please let us know so we can ensure that your intentions are accurately understood and documented.
 Once you complete your estate plans, please fill out our profile form to inform us of your objectives.
-We would like to thank you for your generosity by including you in the Pardee Legacy Circle.
+We would like to thank you for your generosity by including you in the Pardee Legacy Circle, the GSA Foundation’s bequest and estate plan recognition society.

 3300 Penrose Place